GothenburgBitFactory/tw.org/content/docs/named_dates.md

 The abbreviations use 's' to mean the start, and 'e' to mean the end of the period.
 The periods are indicated using 'd' (day), 'w' (week).

-* `socw`, `eocw` - Start of the current week.
+* `sow`, `eow` - Start of the current week.
 End of the current week.
 Time is 0:00:00 local.
-* `sow`, `eow`   - Start of the next week.
-End of the week.
+* `sonw`, `eonw`   - Start of the next week.
+End of the next week.
 Time is 0:00:00 local.
-* `soww`, `eoww` - Start of the next work week.
-End of the work week.
+* `sonww`, `eonww` - Start of the next work week.
+End of the next work week.
+Time is 0:00:00 local.
+* `sopw`, `eopw`   - Start of the previous week.
+End of the previous week.
+Time is 0:00:00 local.
+* `sopww`, `eopww` - Start of the previous work week.
+End of the previous work week.
 Time is 0:00:00 local.
 * `sod`, `eod`   - Start of today.
 End of today.
 Time is 0:00:00 local.
 * `yesterday`    - Start of yesterday.
 Time is 0:00:00 local.
 * `today`        - Start of today.
 Time is 0:00:00 local.